Banana Boat expands sunscreen recall due to cancer risk

 The CDC says people are exposed to benzene every day, including from tobacco smoke, gas stations, exhaust and industrial emissions.
 Indoors, people can get exposed to benzene from glues, paints, furniture wax and detergents.

-Anyone who suffered adverse reactions or quality problems due to the use of the product should report it to the FDA’s MedWatch Adverse Event Reporting program.
-They can do that in the following ways:
+Anyone who suffered adverse reactions or quality problems due to the use of the product should report it to the FDA’s MedWatch Adverse Event Reporting program in the following ways: